lcouper/MosquitoThermalAdaptation/README.md

 #### 1. Investigating evidence for mosquito thermal adaptation
 Working doc: https://docs.google.com/document/d/1xFx6vmBDdw5-maTafi-_qo3OfKLJdVki4uI07BEJNdA/edit

-1. To what extent is there variation in mosquito thermal tolerance?
+1. How much does mosquito thermal performance vary across the species range?
 1a.
-Is the variation primarily in thermal *limits* or trait performance?  (evidence: for composite fitness measure, calculate variance in peak performance and in thermal limits)
+How much variation primarily in thermal *limits* or trait performance?  (evidence: for composite fitness measure, calculate variance in peak performance and in thermal limits)
 1b.
 Is the variation within-, between-population, or both?   (do above for both within (for dev rate, fecundity, and life span traits) and between-populations)

-2. With what aspects of temperature/climate is this variation associated? (evidence: correlations between thermal limits and bioclim variables)
+2. How does variation in thermal performance correspond to local (source) climate conditions?
+With what temperature/climate variables is variation most strongly associated? (evidence: correlations between thermal limits and bioclim variables)

 3. Importance of each life history trait (struggling with the right question here)
 3a.
 What life history traits vary the most? (evidence: for each trait, calcualte between-population variance?)